aaronhurt/zfs-replicate/README.md

 ## pipe to your remote host...the pool/snap
 ## DO NOT INCLUDE THE PIPE (|) CHARACTER
 ## fs names from this host will be used on the remote
 ##
+## for increased transfer speed you may want to specifically
+## enumerate your prefered cipher order in your ssh command:
+## ssh -c arcfour256,arcfour128,blowfish-cbc,aes128-ctr,aes192-ctr,aes256-ctr
+##
 ## for local replication do not
 ## call ssh or reference a remote server